stuffmattdoes/how-to-code-web/README.md

 &nbsp;

 Whatever your situation is, you've found the right teacher.
 My name is Matthew Morrison, and I'll be your guide to demystifying and learning the skillset of web development that will transform your professional life forever. ***Right now is a FANTASTIC time to be a web developer***.
 Through the genius invention of computers and the digital universe, web developers have the potential tp reach milions and millions of people around the world and ***EARN a luxurious living in doing so***.
-While coding for the web is not a walk in the park, I will help you see that ***this skillset is TOTALLY ACCESSIBLE to you right now***.
+I will help you see that ***this skillset is TOTALLY ACCESSIBLE to you right now***, even if you have never once touched a line of code before.
 What I'll need from you is to put in the work.

-## Are you ready?
+### Are you ready?
 Let's GO!
 &nbsp;

-### Beginner Web Development:
+## Beginner Web Development:
-#### Bulding a Resume Web App
+### Bulding a Resume Web App
+Your web-development journey begins with an introduction to the web that will get you moving quickly into coding.
+We'll not only learn the basics of web development, but we will apply them into building a simple interactive web app of our very own resume!

 1. [Web Development](#) ***(coming soon)***
    * What is it?
    * Why do it?
    * How much money can I expect to earn as a full-time web developer?
+   * Can web-development be a long-term career?
 3. [A Day In The Life of a Full-Time Web Developer](#) ***(coming soon)***
    * How much of my day is spent building new web apps?
    * How much of my day is spent fixing existing web apps?